ahana-mukherjee/pomodoro-GUI-app/README.md

 # Pomodoro GUI App

-A simple Pomodoro timer made using Tkinter package of Python.
+A simple Pomodoro timer GUI app made using Tkinter package of Python.